-African Union says Preparing 3,000-Troop Deployment to Sahel
+African Union Says Preparing 3,000-Troop Deployment to Sahel

 "On the decision of the summit to work on deploying a force of 3,000 troops to help the Sahel countries degrade terrorist groups, I think this is a decision that we'll be working on together with the G5 Sahel and ECOWAS," Chergui said.

-"I think this decision has been taken because as we see, as you can recognise yourself, the threat is expanding, it's becoming more complex."
+"I think this decision has been taken because as we see, as you can recognize yourself, the threat is expanding, it's becoming more complex."

 G5 Sahel is a 5,000-member joint force already on the ground in the Sahel, and ECOWAS is the West African regional bloc.

-A localized revolt that began in northern Mali in 2012 has spread to the centre of the country and to neighboring Burkina Faso and Niger.
+A localized revolt that began in northern Mali in 2012 has spread to the center of the country and to neighboring Burkina Faso and Niger.

 The bloodshed has escalated despite the presence of a 13,000-strong U.N. peacekeeping force in Mali, and rattled coastal countries to the south of the Sahel.